whiteblad-k/whiteblad-k/README.md

-- 👋 Hi, I’m @whiteblad-k
+- 👋 Hi, I’m @whiteblad-k ( Vladyslav Yesimantovskyy ).
 - 👀 I’m interested in taking care of my family and friends.
 - 🌱 I’m currently learning to have patience and be ultra-organized because I am creating the greatest innovation in cybersecurity in history.
 - 💞️ I’m looking to collaborate on cybersecurity projects and I am developing my own project YESIMAN TOVSKYY INFINITY QUANTUM OS.
 I want to implement my creation globally.
 I would like to work with Tesla, Google, Microsoft, Visionbox, Adeus.eu, the European Parliament, U.S. National Security, and the military.